seznam/shelter/README.rst

-processes) have to get uninitialized ``Context``, because forked resources can cause a lot of nights without dreams... **Also it is necessary to known that Context is shared among coroutines!** So you are responsible for locking shared resources (be carreful, it is blocking operation) or use another mechanism, e.g. database connection pool.
+processes) have to get uninitialized ``Context``, because forked resources can cause a lot of nights without dreams... **Also it is necessary to known that Context is shared among coroutines!** So you are responsible for locking shared resources (be careful, it is blocking operation) or use another mechanism, e.g. database connection pool.

+``Context`` class contains two methods, ``initialize()`` and ``initialize_child()``. ``initialize()`` is called from constructor during instance is initialized.
+So it is the best place where you can initialize attributes which can be shared among processes. ``initialize_child()`` is called when forked child process is initialized, but it is not called in the main process.
+So it is the best place where you can safely initialize shared resources like a database connection.

 ::